Refinery & Plant Explosion Lawyer

 Houston Plant & Refinery Accident Attorneys

-The oil and gas industry is a key industry in Texas employing hundreds of thousands of workers across our great State.
+The oil and gas industry is a key industry in Texas, employing hundreds of thousands of workers across our great State.
+When one is negligently injured because someone cut corners, a plant explosion lawyer can help.
 Places next door to Houston like Texas City and Pasadena have some of the largest oil and gas refineries in the United States.
 Unfortunately, working in the oil and gas industry can be very hazardous.
 Because of the risks that oil and gas workers face on a day-to-day basis, there are volumes of Federal laws promulgated by the Occupational Health and Safety Administration (OSHA) aimed at protecting workers and preventing refinery accidents.
 If you are a victim of an oil and gas refinery accident, you need a knowledgeable refinery accident attorney who knows how to research the law and use it to hold the refinery owners responsible for their negligent failure to enforce the safety rules.
-Call Simmons and Fletcher today for a 100% free case evaluation.
+Call Simmons and Fletcher, P.C., today for a 100% free case evaluation.
 Get advice from a plant explosion lawyer you can trust.

 Why Are Refinery Accidents So Dangerous?